Stunning Before & After Photos

 For the second type of candidate, aesthetics is the issue.
 These individuals may feel self-conscious about the length of their labia minora, and they’d like the overall size reduced.
 For these candidates, a related issue may be feeling self-conscious while wearing bathing suits or tight pants.

 Some aesthetically-motivated candidates may struggle with one side of their labia being longer than the other and will also be interested in using labiaplasty procedure to fix this problem.

 Having enlarged or excessively long labia is called labial hypertrophy.

-Depending on the goals you have for your labia, the procedure may differ.
-For example, while most labiaplasty surgeries focus on reducing the size of the labia minora, the size of the labia majora can also be altered.
+Depending on the goals you have for your labia, the vaginal rejuvenation, or labiaplasty, procedure may differ.
+For example, while most vaginoplasty surgeries focus on reducing the size of the labia minora, the size of the labia majora can also be altered.

 In general, however, the majority of labiaplasty surgeries involve what is called the trim procedure.
 Simply put, the excess skin and tissue of the labia minora will be removed, and the surgical sites will be sewn up with sutures.
 These are absorbable, so you will not need to return to have them removed.

 There is also a procedure called the wedge technique, which means that a wedge, V-shaped piece of the labia is cut out, and the remaining edges are sewn up with the same sutures.